aws/serverless-application-model/DEVELOPMENT_GUIDE.rst

 **Welcome hacker!**

-This document will make your life easier by helping you setup a development environment, IDEs, tests, coding practices, or anything that will help you be more productive.
-If you found something is missing or inaccurate, update this guide and send a Pull Request.
+This document will make your life easier by helping you setup a development environment, IDEs, tests, coding practices, and send a Pull Request.

 Environment Setup
 -----------------

-> Please Note: You need to have pyenv installed, please see the `installation instructions`_ for more information.
+.. note:: Please Note: You need to have pyenv installed, please see the `installation instructions`_ for more information.

 ``make setup`` will perform the following steps for you.
 You can either run ``make setup`` command or perform the steps manually.